Sameesunkaria/SwiftJQ/README.md

 Returns the first value emitted by the jq program and `nil` if no value is emitted.

+The result obtained by processing the `first` output using the program shown in the example for initialization:

 ```swift
 let result = try program.first(for: "[1, 2, 3]")
 // result: String? == "2"